SECRET-GUEST/Metamorphix/README.md

 - Image resizing
 - Converting ARW to JPG
 - Pixelating images
-- Converting videos to GIFs
+- Converting videos to GIFs (currently not working)
 - Markdown to HTML conversion
 - MP3 to WAV conversion